 Ask a Surgeon

-We have asked our adviser, Dr. Kim Hendershot, questions about being a surgeon.
+In 2013, we asked our adviser, Dr. Kim Hendershot, questions about being a surgeon.
 Her responses are below.

 What is a typical day like for you?